rocket111185/rp5-cli/README.md

 But the prompt will appear, again.
 In this case, don't pay any attention, just wait.

+You can just press Enter on the prompt (you entered nothing), and there will be forecast for the `default_city` (you can change it in `main.py` before the installation).

 If the name of city isn't in RP5 database, an error will occur.
 So you must try type another name of city.